 Call 911 or go to the nearest emergency department if:

 - the skin around the swollen node is red and painful

 - the node grows to four or more centimetres across

 - a node in the neck is very swollen and your child has difficulty breathing or moving their head.

 - Lymph nodes swell when they are fighting an infection.

 - Treatment for swollen lymph nodes depends on the cause.

-- Swelling due to viral infections, like the common cold, will disappear on its own.
+- Swelling due to viral infections, such as the common cold, will disappear on its own.

-- Swelling due to bacterial infections, like strep throat, will disappear with antibiotics.
+- Swelling due to bacterial infections, such as strep throat, will disappear with antibiotics.